Cancer

 What causes cancer?

 Smoking is responsible for 1 in every 9 cases of cancer and 1 in every 5 deaths from cancer.
-Drinking alcohol, eating a poor diet, being overweight, not getting enough exercise and being exposed to radiation (such as from sunlight) can also cause cancer.

 Sometimes cancer runs in families.
 You can inherit genes that make you more likely to get cancer.

 In other cases, cancer is associated with an infection.
 For example, cervical cancer is associated with some types of human papillomavirus (HPV) infection.
-Being exposed to some chemicals and dust can also increase your risk.

 When should I see my doctor?

-There is a much greater chance of successfully treating cancer if it is detected early.
-If you notice any changes, see your doctor immediately.
-For more information, see Cancer Council Australia's early detection fact sheets, or call Cancer Council Helpline on 13 11 20.
+For more information, see Cancer Council Australia's early detection and screening page, or call Cancer Council Helpline on 13 11 20.

 How is cancer diagnosed?